 Does BSL have scholarships available for entering students (first year or “1L” students)?

-- No. BSL has a limited endowment and has chosen to create scholarships that reward 2L and above students for their academic performance and financial need.
+No. BSL has a limited endowment and has chosen to create scholarships for 2L and above students based on academic performance and, in certain instances, financial need.
 A complete list of scholarships and their requirements are available on the scholarships page.

-How many semesters is the law school open for “normal” instruction each year?
+How many semesters is BSL open for classes each year?

-- BSL operates year round, scheduling three semesters each calendar year (fall, spring and summer), and all students must attend year round unless an extraordinary circumstance beyond your control prevents year round attendance (illness, job loss, military call-up, etc.).
-The summer semester is not a shortened or “mini” semester but is a full academic term of 14 weeks including final exams.
-There is a semester break of approximately one week between the spring and summer semester and another week break between the summer and fall semester.
-We have a longer break of approximately three weeks at the end of the fall term through the Christmas and New Years holidays.
+BSL operates on a year-round basis, scheduling three terms of equal length every year (fall, spring, and summer).
+All students must attend all three terms unless an extraordinary circumstance beyond the student’s control prevents year-round attendance (illness, job loss, military call-up, etc.).
+The summer term is not a shortened or “mini” term but is a full academic term of 15 weeks including final exams.
+There is a term break of approximately one week between the spring and summer terms and another weeklong break between the summer and fall terms.
+We have a longer break of approximately three weeks at the end of the fall term through the Christmas and New Year’s holidays.

-How many courses may you schedule each semester?
+How many courses may you schedule each term?

 Is BSL accredited by the American Bar Association (ABA)?

-- No, BSL is not accredited by the ABA nor do we anticipate application to the ABA for future ABA accreditation.
+- No, BSL is not accredited by the ABA nor do we anticipate applying to the ABA for future ABA accreditation.

-- But, pursuant to state law (Code of Alabama, 1975, § 34-3-2.1), BSL graduates are allowed to sit for the Alabama State Bar attorney licensing examination and, upon successful completion, may practice law before all federal, state, and municipal courts or administrative bodies in Alabama.
-Your ability to practice law in other states varies from state to state depending on each state’s bar association requirements.
-We recommend you contact the state bar of interest for specific details and up-to-date information if you intend to practice law in a second state.
+- However, pursuant to state law (Code of Alabama, 1975, § 34-3-2.1), BSL graduates are allowed to sit for the Alabama State Bar attorney licensing examination and, upon successful completion, may practice law before all federal, state, and municipal courts or administrative bodies in Alabama.
+A graduate’s ability to practice law in other states varies from state to state depending on each state’s bar association requirements.
+A jurisdiction-by-jurisdiction list of bar licensing requirements may be found here.
+(Link is also available at the bottom of this page)

 What is the effect of attending a non-ABA school?